MinaM99/Vodafone-DocManager/README.md

 The **Vodafone-DocManager** is an integration between Vodafone and Documentum, designed with two primary functionalities:

 1. **Document Statistics**:
    - Displays comprehensive statistics on documents processed by Documentum.
    - Tracks successful and failed document processing, providing insights into operational performance.

 2. **Records Archiving**:
    - Facilitates the archiving of physical documents.
    - Uses QR code scanning to input details such as box number, MSISDN, and document type.
    - Checks for the existence of a corresponding digital document in the system.
    - Creates and links a physical document to the identified digital document for efficient record management.

+Additionally, the **v2 branch** in GitHub introduces enhanced **user session management** by replacing session storage with **cookies-based logic**.
+This approach ensures:

+- **One user per browser** for tighter session control.
+- **Cross-tab login consistency**, allowing the user to stay logged in across all tabs of the same browser.
+- Improved security and session management.

 This README provides instructions for setting up, running, and deploying the **Vodafone-DocManager** React application.

+---

 ## Prerequisites

 - Node.js installed on your system
 - Tomcat server installed and running

+---

 ## Steps to Run and Deploy the Application

 ### 1. Install Dependencies

-First, ensure you have the required dependencies for the React app installed.
+Ensure you have the required dependencies for the React app installed.
 Run the following command in the root directory of the project:

 ```bash
 npm install